Bootstrap

 This section describes the options you have to create a new PostgreSQL cluster and the design rationale behind them.
 There are primarily two ways to bootstrap a new cluster:

-• from scratch (initdb)
+- from scratch (

 Important